-The National Youth Survey Family Study (NYSFS) was launched in 1976 by Delbert Elliott and his collaborators (it was known as the National Youth Survey for nearly 30 years).
+The National Youth Survey was launched in 1976 by Delbert Elliott and his collaborators.
 This prospective longitudinal study focuses on the delinquency and drug use patterns among American youth.
-The sample contains 1725 persons from seven birth cohorts between 1959 and 1965, and multiple waves of data have been collected since the study's inception.
-The National Youth Survey Family Study has yielded plentiful information about the prevalence, incidence, correlates, and processes related to delinquency and other forms of antisocial behavior.
+The sample contains 1,725 persons from seven birth cohorts between 1959 and 1965, and multiple waves of data have been collected since the study's inception.
+The National Youth Survey has yielded plentiful information about the prevalence, incidence, correlates, and processes related to delinquency and other forms of antisocial behavior.
 In 2003, it was renamed the National Youth Survey Family Study to reflect additional data collection that included genetic information.

-Chronic offender information based on NYSFS data is generally similar to information derived from studies employing official records.
+Chronic offender information based on NYS data is generally similar to information derived from studies employing official records.
 For most persons, involvement in crime generally and violence specifically proved short lived and limited in scope, although individual offending rates varied greatly.
 Delinquents tended to dabble in a mixed pattern of offenses, rather than focusing on one type of crime.

-A small proportion of the NYSFS sample was habitual in its delinquency.
+A small proportion of the NYS sample was habitual in its delinquency.
 For example, approximately 7% of youths in the survey were serious career offenders, defined as persons who committed at least three Crime Index offenses annually.
 These youth accounted for the vast majority of antisocial and violent behaviors in the sample and often committed many times the number of assaults, robberies, and sexual assaults than noncareer offenders.
 By comparison, only 2% of those identified as self-reported career criminals were identified as such using official records.
 This discrepancy suggests that serious and violent chronic offenders commit significantly more crime than their official records would indicate.

 Additionally, information from offender self-reports suggests that there might be more career offenders at large than previously thought.
 For example, later research using additional waves of data found that 36% of African American males and 25% of white males aged 17 reported some involvement in serious violent offending.
+103